zenflow/resume/README.md

 *Manitoulin Transport - Gore Bay, ON - July 2015 to December 2017*

-- Maintained and enhanced existing applications on the legacy MT Direct, a web interface to Manitoulin Transport's Enterprise Resource Planning system, using Perl on the backend and jQuery + jQuery UI on the frontend
+- Maintained and enhanced existing applications on the legacy MT Direct, a web interface to Manitoulin Transport's ERP systems, using Perl on the backend and jQuery + jQuery UI on the frontend
 - Worked effectively with employees in various departments and positions to obtain requirements and specifications
 - Provided first-class support to end-users of MT Direct